c-txt/c-txt.github.io/gleaned/Beware.md

 > “So be careful, or your hearts will be loaded down with carousing, drunkenness, and cares of this life, and that day will come on you suddenly. " - Luke 21:34

+# So...

-So, are we careful?
+Are we careful?
 Let us seek to be!

 ## References:

 - All scripture quotations from the WEB version of The Holy Bible

+---
+*Published: 11 June, 2026; Updated with corrections: None;

+#koine-greek #word-study